-This report aims to point architects and compilers of design briefs towards the more important issues in Prep Room design.
+This report aims to point architects and compilers of design briefs toward the major issues in Prep Room design.
 Checking designs in detail requires specialist advice and reference to national guidance contained in:

 Science Accommodation in Secondary Schools, Building Bulletin 80, 2004, DCSF.